alexrudy/postalicious/readme.txt

 == Version History ==

+= Version 2.8.3 =

+* Added a possible fix for the "500 internal server error" issue some people have been reporting.
+(Thanks Rick!)

 = Version 2.8.2 =

 * Changed the user-agent used to fetch the feeds, maybe this will fix the recent problems between Postalicioius and delicious feeds.